scala/scala-lang/blog/_posts/2025-11-21-advent-of-code-announce.md

 Another key priority is to improve the _onboarding experience for newcomers_.
 Part of that experience comes from the first impressions someone has reading Scala code.
 We hope that by reading the articles on [our solutions website](https://scalacenter.github.io/scala-advent-of-code/), newcomers can see that Scala is an elegant language for solving problems.

+Please urge your employer to [support the Scala Center](https://scala.epfl.ch/donate.html).

 ## Conclusion

 We thank [@spamegg1](https://github.com/spamegg1) for co-organizing.